KxSystems/ffi/README.md

 1. Function name (symbol) or list of the return type char and the function name.
 2. Mixed list of arguments.
 The types of arguments passed to the function are inferred from the q types and should match the width of the arguments the C function expects.
 (If an argument is not a mixed list, append `(::)` to it.)

+Note: `cf` performs function lookup and on each call and has significant overhead.
+For hot-path functions use `bind`.

 ### `bind` – create projection with function resolved to call with arguments